The Grain Offering Recipe Book — Modern Paraphrase | nocap.bible

 The Basic Grain Offering 🌾

 So here's the starting recipe.
-When someone wanted to bring a grain offering to God, they'd bring fine flour — not the cheap stuff, the good quality flour — pour olive oil on it, and add frankincense.
+When someone wanted to bring a to God, they'd bring fine flour — not the cheap stuff, the good quality flour — pour olive oil on it, and add frankincense.

-They'd bring it to Aaron's sons, the , and the priest would scoop out a handful of the flour, oil, and all the frankincense.
-That handful — called the "memorial portion" — got burned on the altar as a food offering.
+They'd bring it to sons, the , and the priest would scoop out a handful of the flour, oil, and all the frankincense.
+That handful — called the "memorial portion" — got burned on the as a food offering.
 The aroma rising up was like a signal to God: someone is here, and they came correct.

-The rest of the grain offering?
+The of the grain offering?
 That went to Aaron and his sons.
 It wasn't wasted — it was set apart as most holy from the Lord's food offerings.
 The priests ate it because serving God full-time was their whole job, and this was part of how God provided for them.
 It's giving practical theology. 🙏

 Three Ways to Cook It 🍳